Active-matter isomorphs in the size-polydisperse Ornstein-Uhlenbeck Lennard-Jones model: Summary and outlook

 \section{Summary and outlook}

 We have shown that the uniform-distribution size-polydisperse LJ AOUP model has active-matter isomorphs for the polydispersities $\delta=12\%$, 23\%, and 29\%.
 This demonstrates the robustness of the active-matter-isomorph concept, which for passive systems applies whenever the potential-energy function obeys the hidden-scale-invariance condition discussed in Refs. \onlinecite{sch14,dyr18a}.
-The existence of isomorphs means that the dimension of the AOUP phase diagram is effectively reduced from three to two since lines exist in the $(\rho,D,\tau)$ phase diagram along which the reduced-unit structure and dynamics are invariant to a good approximation.
-From a practical perspective, this fact makes it easier to quickly get an overview of the AOUP model's phase diagram.
+The existence of isomorphs means that the dimension of the polydisperse AOUP phase diagram is effectively reduced from three to two, since it implies that lines exist in the $(\rho,D,\tau)$ phase diagram along which the reduced structure and dynamics are invariant to a good approximation.
+From a practical perspective, this fact makes it easy to quickly get an overview of the AOUP model's phase diagram.

+Two methods have been studied for generating active-matter isomorphs, one based on the configurational temperature and one based on the systemic-temperature concept.
+We find that both methods work well despite the fact that they do not trace out identical active-matter isomorphs (\fig{fig4}).
+In practice, the latter method will be easier to use in the case of LJ active matter for which a simple expression is available for the function $h(\rho)$ where the parameter $\gamma_0$ may be evaluated from a single passive-matter simulation (\eq{gamma}).

 More work is needed to clarify how polydispersity relates to the existence of active-matter isomorphs in general.
 As regards the AOUP model, it would be interesting to investigate whether the introduction of energy polydispersity affects the existence of isomorphs.
 More generally, other models like the active Brownian particle model with a potential-energy function that obeys hidden scale invariance should be investigated in polydisperse versions in order to illuminate the robustness of the active-matter-isomorph concept.